bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-07-shipping-data-data-lake.md

 ### Contributions

-After collaborating with a senior developer and data scientist on my team, we established and refined the design and architecture of the new data ingress pipelines.
+In collaboration with my team, we established and refined the design and architecture of the new data ingress pipelines.

-I handled the ShipStation shipping data.
-They handled the eCommerce and payment gateway data.
+I handled the shipping data while they handled the order and payment gateway data.

-The shipping data pipeline did the following:
+My shipping data pipeline did the following:

 1. **AWS Glue Workflow**: triggers a Glue crawler once a day
 2. **Glue Crawler**: crawls the S3 shipping data and groups it into tables and partitions